Valcyclovir/gas-monitor/README.md

-# xDaiAutoTopUp
+# OTHub Faucet

 ## Overview

-`xDaiTopUpBot` is an automated balance monitoring and top-up system designed for xDai wallets (or any other EVM wallet).
+`OTHub Faucet` is an automated balance monitoring and top-up system designed for xDai wallets (or any other EVM wallet).
 It ensures that multiple wallets maintain a minimum gas balance by automatically topping them up when their balance falls below a predefined threshold.
-Integrated with Telegram, `xDaiTopUpBot` sends instant notifications for balance alerts and top-up transactions, providing users with up-to-date information on their wallet status.
+Integrated with Telegram, `OTHub Faucet` sends instant notifications for balance alerts and top-up transactions, providing users with up-to-date information on their wallet status.

 ## Features